 But that didn’t stop Nana from doing whatever she wanted at times, which meant, for me, a cut, perm and professional photo.
 We have quite a few from my early years in which I’m sporting an array of cotton balls on my head.

 I think I’ll stop here for installment one, which is actually part two, since I’ve already written about the great Sun-In caper.

-Then there’s my dreamboat cohort in grandparentdom, Pop, Baba, my hubby, John, back in 1972, after his trip through the Middle East and a stay in India – and before he cut his hair.
+Except for this cute pic of my dreamboat cohort in grandparentdom, Pop, Baba, my hubby, John, back in 1972, after his trip through the Middle East and a stay in India – and before he cut his hair.
 Pretty groovy, huh?